irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DataInputFieldsApi.md

             requestParameters.AvalaraVersion = 1.2;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
 The header can be treated like a fingerprint. (optional) requestParameters.Filter = requiredFor/countryMandate eq AU-B2G-PEPPOL;  // string | Filter by field name and value.
 This filter only supports <code>eq</code> and <code>contains</code>.
-Refer to [https://developer.avalara.com/avatax/filtering-in-rest/](https://developer.avalara.com/avatax/filtering-in-rest/) for more information on filtering. (optional) requestParameters.Top = 10;  // decimal? | If nonzero, return no more than this number of results.
-Used with <code>$skip</code> to provide pagination for large datasets.
-Unless otherwise specified, the maximum number of records that can be returned from an API call is 1,000 records. (optional) requestParameters.Skip = 10;  // decimal? | If nonzero, skip this number of results before returning data.
+Refer to [https://developer.avalara.com/avatax/filtering-in-rest/](https://developer.avalara.com/avatax/filtering-in-rest/) for more information on filtering. (optional) requestParameters.Top = 8.14D;  // decimal? | The number of items to include in the result. (optional) requestParameters.Skip = "skip_example";  // string | If nonzero, skip this number of results before returning data.
 Used with <code>$top</code> to provide pagination for large datasets. (optional) requestParameters.Count = true;  // bool? | When set to true, the count of the collection is also returned in the response body (optional) requestParameters.CountOnly = true;  // bool? | When set to true, only the count of the collection is returned (optional)